icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

+* What does the man command do?

+* What is green and red and moves 50 miles an hour?
+~`A frog in a blender~